kimsama/jekyll-now/_posts/2015-01-04-excel-howto.md

 Before starting, check your spreadsheet page again.
 It should start without an empty row which means the first row should not be an empty one.

-### Step 1) Create Excel setting file
+### Step 1) Create Excel Setting File

-First you need thing to do is creating an excel stting file.
+First you need thing to do is creating an excel setting file.
 Simply right click on the Project view and select *'Create > Spreadsheet Tools > Excel'*.
 It creates a new file which shows various setting to create script files and get data from the specified excel file.

 ![Create Setting File]({{ site.baseurl }}/images/create_excel_setting.png)

-Select ***Excel*** mene item then it creates setting file.
+Select ***Excel*** menu item then it creates setting file.
 It may be shown like the following:

 ![Excel Setting]({{ site.baseurl }}/images/excel_new_setting.png)